perseusrealdeal/macOS.DarkMode.Discovery/README.md

 ## Author and Acknowledgments

-This app called as 'DarkModeDiscovery' was written at Novosibirsk by Mikhail Zhigulin i.e. me, mzhigulin@gmail.com.
+This app called as `DarkModeDiscovery` was written at Novosibirsk by Mikhail Zhigulin i.e. me, mzhigulin@gmail.com.

 Mostly I'd like thank my lovely parents for supporting me in all my ways.